DeetonRushy/DeeL/README.md

 # DeeL (Work In Progress)

-A lightweight configuration "language".
-Including json inspired syntax, custom interpreter support and optional string delimiters.
+An esoteric language, that barely works at the moment.

+# DISCLAIMER
+This isn't actually a language persay, there are no types that actually build the language or make it extendable right now.

+# Information
-There are 6 data types in DeeL.
+There are 6 implicit data types in DeeL.

  - Strings: just a string.
 They can be optionally delimited by a ' or ".
  - Numbers: a number, represented by a 64 bit integer.